jsleb333/partitioning-machines/README.md

-# Partitioning Machines: A framework to characterize the VC dimension of decision trees
+# Partitioning Machines: A framework to characterize the generalization properties of decision trees

 ## Preface
-This package provides an implementation of the algorithms presented in the paper "Decision trees as partitioning machines to characterize their VC dimension".
+This package provides an implementation of the algorithms presented in the paper "Decision trees as partitioning machines to characterize their generalization properties".

 ## Requirements